tim-peters/WLED-Midi-Keyboard/README.md

 | 2 | 2 | 7 | **Brightness** |
 | 3 | 3 | 7 | **Fade-Out** |

-Other controllers: simply adjust the `Ch` and `CC` values in the cells. `Ch = 0` matches on any channel.
-Check the current mapping in the MIDI monitor (expand the details).
+Other controllers: adjust the `Ch` and `CC` values in the UI. `Ch = 0` matches any channel.
+Use the MIDI monitor to identify what your controller sends.

 ---